BradMcGonigle/bradmcgonigle-web/content/blog/drafts-for-gatsby/index.md

   Drafts for Gatsby
 date: 2019-09-10T14:09:32-04:00
 description: >-
-  Using Gatsby's Schema Customization API, implementing drafts functionality for content is painless and straightforward.
+  Draft functionality is common place in content management systems but implementing them in simple Gatsby sites always seemed a bit hacky.
+Now, using Gatsby's Schema Customization API, implementing drafts functionality for content is painless and straightforward.
 featuredImage: pencils.jpg
 featuredImageAlt: Number 2 Pencils
 image: